Plain AI Daily

 What AI Agents Can Actually Do for You Today

-Here is what is really shipped and usable by a regular person as of July 2026, verified against the companies' own announcements:
+Here is what is really shipped and usable by a regular person as of August 2026, verified against the companies' own announcements.
+One product has dropped off this list since we first wrote it: OpenAI's Atlas browser, which ran an agent directly in your logged-in tabs, is scheduled to stop working on August 9, 2026.

 ProductWho can use itWhat it does